QueenOfSquiggles/squiggles-creative-commons-assets/README.md

 I would not consider myself a professional in any regards, but I am always trying to learn something new.
 As I learn and grow I may be able to make higher quality assets.
 Feedback on what you like is greatly appeciated!

+# Assets Support (Or Rather a Lack-Thereof)

+Generally, I will not be providing technical support for the assets in this repository.
+For most purposes support should not be required as I will try to include common file types that most software can use.
+This is not to say that I expect difficulties with using these assets, more as a disclaimer that I will not personally be of assistance if an asset is not to your liking.

 # Donate To Support My Endeavors <3